 You can now use the roux to thicken soups, sauces, gravies and stews.
 If you just made the roux and it is hot in the saucepan:

-- slowly whisk in the liquid that you will be using for the sauce
+- Slowly whisk in the liquid that you will be using for the sauce.

 It's that simple!

-If you are using the roux at a later time and it is cold or room temperature, simply whisk it into the simmering sauce until it thickens.
+If your roux is cold or room temp: If you are using the roux at a later time and it is cold or room temperature, simply whisk it into the simmering sauce until it thickens.

 This basic recipe is excellent for: